wsprtv/wsprtv.github.io/docs/README.md

 for known protocols (e.g., initial_divisor = 320 when one of the filters in the decoder specification is of the `et0:<slot>` form).

-For the previous Pressure / Heading example, the filter specification becomes:
+For the previous Pressure / Heading example, the extractor specification becomes:

 ```
 110:0:0.001,90:0:4